german-antonio/gamedev-assignment-2/README.md

 This game must have the following features:

 Player:
-- The player is represented by a shape which is defined in the config file
-- The player must spawn in the center of the screen at the beginning of the game, and after it dies (collides with an enemy)
+DONE - The player is represented by a shape which is defined in the config file DONE - The player must spawn in the center of the screen at the beginning of the game, and after it dies (collides with an enemy)
-- The player moves by a speed read from the config file in these directions
+DONE - The player moves by a speed read from the config file in these directions
   Up: W key, Left: A Key, Down: S key, Right: D key
-- The player is confined to move only within the bounds of the window
-- The player will shot a bullet toward the mouse pointer when the left mouse button is clicked.
+- The player is confined to move only within the bounds of the window DONE - The player will shoot a bullet toward the mouse pointer when the left mouse button is clicked.
 The speed, size, and lifespan of the bullets are read from the config file

 Special Ability